rakesh-rs211/Introduction-to-C/ReadMe.md

 ```

 ### Bitwise operator
-> Bit wise operator performs the action on binary representation of the data
+> Bitwise operator operates on each bit of the binary representation of the data

 - *&, |,  ^* : Bit-wise AND, OR and XOR
 - *\>>*      : Each bit is shifted to right and least significant bit is discarded